 - Send out invitations early – Text, email, FB message, call, or send out paper invites to let your family the date is coming!

-- Have family members sign up for talent show – We have several “parts” available: 3 judges, 1 emcee, 1 DJ, participants, audience members (my dad)
+- Have family members sign up for the talent show – We have several “parts” available: 3 judges, 1 emcee, 1 DJ, participants, audience members (my dad)

 - Gather prizes for participants to win – Stop by the dollar store or regift things you have around the house!
 You could even bake your prizes!